 not any of ours and all of ours to own

 Who was She?
 Who was He?

 Witch is the person in communion with the land,

 a channel, a bridge between the living forces of planet earth and human kind.

 we are born again and again

 .to tell the story of the world.

-With 25 and counting, 75+hour Permaculture Design Courses in her portfolio, Sarah teaches full length and specialized Permaculture courses and workshops tailored to community involvement, event production and holistic health.
+With 25 and counting, 75+hour Permaculture Design Courses (PDC) in her portfolio, Sarah, along with her partner in wellness Lala Palmieri wrote the 150-hour original curriculum Permaculture for the Herbalist’s Path (PHP).
+Uniting two huge studies with the foundation in Whole Systems Design, this course is tailored to those seeking a well rounded, formal education in herbalism, while also achieving a certificate in Permaculture Design.
+Sarah teaches full length and specialized Permaculture courses and workshops tailored to community involvement, event production and holistic health.

 Laura “Lala” Palmieri is a biologist, botanist, herbalist and permaculturist, with a lifetime working with plants.
 Lala was raised in a greenhouse, cultivating orchids, building living walls and aquaponic systems.
 She lived at Punta Mona for three years as an educational facilitator and mentor to apprentices and volunteers and is currently part of the Fungi Academy.